El Progreso

-El Progreso ([el pɾoˈɣɾeso]) is a city, with a population of 119,260 (2020 calculation), and a municipality located in the Honduran department of Yoro.
+El Progreso ([el pɾoˈɣɾeso]) is a city, with a population of 120,600 (2023 calculation), and a municipality located in the Honduran department of Yoro.

 Ramón Villeda Morales International Airport of San Pedro Sula is located west of the city.
 To the east of the city is the mountain range of Mico Quemado (Burned Monkey).

 El Progreso is located at a crossroads.
-Due to its strategic location, many travellers or tourists pass through el Progreso in one way or another.
-For that reason, el Progreso is considered a city of extreme importance in Honduras.
-Many travellers going to San Pedro Sula, Tela, La Ceiba, La Lima, Tegucigalpa etc. make a connection here, or use it as a rest area.
+Due to its strategic location, many travellers or tourists pass through El Progreso in one way or another.
+Many travellers going to San Pedro Sula, Tela, La Ceiba, La Lima, and Tegucigalpa make a connection here or use it as a rest area.

 The territorial extension of the municipality is 534 km2.
 Of this territory, 40.5 km2 is defined as urban and 493.5 km2 as rural.
 The municipality is also divided into three geographic zones that comprise more than 100 barrios, which are home to more than 90,000 people.
 The climate of the city is humid.

 Demographics

-At the time of the 2013 Honduras census, San Francisco del Valle municipality had a population of 188,366.
+At the time of the 2013 Honduras census, San Francisco del Valle municipality had a population of 202,980 (2025).
 Of these, 81.07% were Mestizo, 16.12% White, 1.53% Indigenous (1.04% Chʼortiʼ, 0.28% Lenca), 1.04% Black or Afro-Honduran and 0.24% others.